a-goncharovkh/hello-world/README.md

 Ok, I stopped at 46 step
 Hello! ok, step 49! ok, step 67)
 Ok, now I have build a Cafe Menu!
 It`s great!
+Ok, let`s Building a Set of Colored Markers)